Team and Partners

 The American Planning Association‘s Planning and Community Health Research Center (PCH) has undertaken significant work in the area of food systems planning.
 PCH supported the research, policy & practice, and education activities of Growing Food Connections, to strengthen local and regional food systems planning in the United States.

-Founding National Advisory Committee (NAC) Members and community partners
+Founding National Advisory Committee (NAC) Members

 Founding Subject Matter Experts

-A team of subject matter experts from a wide variety of disciplines deliver workshops and trainings in Communities of Opportunity.
+A team of subject matter experts from a wide variety of disciplines helped deliver workshops and trainings in Communities of Opportunity.

 Representatives from Communities of Opportunity help advance an understanding of the policy barriers in their communities, and work with Growing Food Connections to facilitate the deployment of policy tools to strengthen food systems.